Ballsdex-Team/BallsDex-DiscordBot/CONTRIBUTING.md

 ### Installing the dependencies

-1. Get Python 3.10 and pip
+1. Get Python 3.11 and pip
 2. Install poetry with `pip install poetry`
-3. Run `poetry install`
+3. Run `poetry install`.
+If you have a later version of python on your machine, poetry may pick that instead which could cause compatibility issues, use the `poetry env use` command to match the recommended version.
 4. You may run commands inside the virtualenv with `poetry run ...`, or use `poetry shell`
 5. Set up your IDE Python version to the one from Poetry.
 The path to the virtualenv can be obtained with `poetry show -v`.